-Comment [SHL5]: NEED ADDITIONAL

-- (A) Under the functional test, income from the disposition or other utilization of property is apportionable if the property is or was related to the operation of the taxpayer's trade or business.
-This is true even though the transaction or activity from which the income is derived did not occur in the regular course of the taxpayer's trade or business. - (B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in liquidation or the winding-up of business, is apportionable income, if the property is or was used in the taxpayer's trade or business. .)
-Income from the licensing of an intangible asset, such as a patent, copyright, trademark, service mark, know-how, trade secrets, or the like, that was developed or acquired for use by the taxpayer in its trade or business, constitutes apportionable income whether or not the licensing itself constituted the operation of a trade or business, and whether or not the taxpayer remains in the same trade or business from or for which the intangible asset was developed or acquired. - (C) Under the functional test, income from intangible property is apportionable income when the intangible property serves an operational function as opposed to solely an investment function.
-The functional test is not satisfied where the holding of the property is limited to solely an investment function as is the case where the holding of the property is limited to mere financial betterment of the taxpayer in general. - (D) If the property is or was held in furtherance of the taxpayer's trade or business beyond mere financial betterment, then income from that property may be apportionable income even though the actual transaction or activity involving the property that gives rise to the income does not occur in [this State]. - (E) Examples.
+(A) Under the functional test, income from the disposition or other utilization of property is apportionable if the property is or was related to the operation of the taxpayer's trade or business.
+This is true even though the transaction or activity from which the income is derived did not occur in the regular course of the taxpayer's trade or business.

+(B) Income that is derived from isolated sales, leases, assignments, licenses, and other infrequently occurring dispositions, transfers, or transactions involving property, including transactions made in liquidation or the winding-up of business, is apportionable income, if the property is or was used in the taxpayer's trade or business.
+Here are a property is a

+(C) Under the functional test, income from intangible property is apportionable income when the intangible property serves an operational function as opposed to solely an investment function.
+The functional test is not satisfied where the holding of the property is limited to solely an investment function as is the case where the holding of the property is limited to mere financial betterment of the taxpayer in general.

+(D) If the property is or was held in furtherance of the taxpayer's trade or business beyond mere financial betterment, then income from that property may be apportionable income even though the actual transaction or activity involving the property that gives rise to the income does not occur in [this State].

+(E) Examples.